zerlinazl/Multimodal_Image_Denoising/README.md

 This code is based off of `uvcgan`([uvcgan_paper]).

-[Click here](https://github.com/zerlinazl/MM-Image-Denoising-Paper) for the accompanying paper LaTeX files.
+[Click here](https://github.com/zerlinazl/MM-Image-Denoising-Paper) for my accompanying LaTeX files for the senior comps paper.

 From the repo:
 "`uvcgan` introduces an improved method to perform an unpaired image-to-image